Efficient Property Management in Notion: A Step-by-Step Guide

 To rename a property, follow these steps:

-A pencil icon appears next to the property.
-Click the icon to enter edit mode.Enter the new name
+A pencil icon will appear next to the property name.
+Click this icon to enable editing.

-Press Enter or click away to confirm the new name.
+Press Enter or click outside the textbox to confirm the new name.

 To reorder properties within your database: